 With SQL Server 2005, you can manually configure it to balance security and functionality.
 However, if you want to ensure you cover all of the security bases and only enable services you absolutely need (thus minimizing the attack "surface"), Microsoft has made it simple for you.
-I'm talking about the
+I'm talking about the SQL Server Surface Area Configuration tool that's built right into SQL Server 2005 and SQL Server 2005 Express Edition -- the freebie successor to Microsoft Database Engine (MSDE).

 You can access Surface Area Configuration via Start/Programs/Microsoft SQL Server 2005/Configuration Tools or simply click the Surface Area Configuration tool link on the final setup window during installation as shown in Figure 1 below.